mikejim/mikejim.github.io/README.md

 <img src="images/migueljimeno.jpg" width="200" height="200">

-Computer Science professor with 15+ years of experience in leading research and software implementation and data modeling projects using Python, SQL Server and Azure Data Factory.
-Senior Software Engineer with experience in distributed systems design using C#, Java, and Azure web services.
+I am a seasoned Computer Science professor with over 15 years of multidisciplinary experience in software development, data engineering, and distributed systems.
+He specializes in cloud services and data modeling, utilizing Python, SQL Server, Azure Data Factory, and PostgreSQL, among other tools.
+His expertise spans leading academic and industry projects, mentoring graduate students, and publishing extensively in areas like cloud computing and machine learning.
+He holds senior roles at IEEE and has been recognized with prestigious awards, including the Fulbright NEXUS grant.

 Contact: